Vyral/base-template/_posts/2018-11-02-do-you-live-in-pennsylvanias-best-county.md

 {% include pullquote.html %}

 There are many reasons why [Movoto.com](https://www.movoto.com/){: target="_blank"} chose us as the winners.
 Cumberland County is full of not only culture and history, but tons of colleges, historic landmarks, and festivals.
 The county has the fourth-lowest poverty rate in the state, sixth-lowest unemployment rate, fifth-highest income, and 10th-highest high school graduation rate.
-We also have the 11th lowest commute time at 21 minutes.
+We also have the 11th-lowest commute time at 21 minutes.

 With a median home price at an average of $183,000, the area is desirable but not impossible to afford.
 Nature lovers even have nearby access to both Pine Grove Furnace and Colonel Denning State Parks. **There’s a lot going for us here.**